Abraham-newbie/Predicting_Crime_From_Space/README.md

 > $ conda activate space_farers

-The best way to view the notebook is to clone accordingly, or to view through nbviewer as tables and equations as well has html figures do not render well in github.
+**The best way to view the notebook is to clone accordingly, or to view through nbviewer as tables and equations as well has html figures do not render well in github.**

-## References:

-1. The World Bank.
-[Open Night Lights](https://github.com/worldbank/OpenNightLights): Collection of tools and training materials for exploring the open Nighttime Lights repository. <br>
-2. Hitesh Kumar Reddy ToppiReddy, Bhavna Saini, Ginika Mahajan.
-(2018).
-Crime Prediction & Monitoring Framework Based on Spatial Analysis. *Procedia Computer Science*, 132, 696-705. <br>
-3. Hongjian Wang, Daniel Kifer, Corina Graif, Zhenhui Li.
-(2016).
-Crime Rate Inference with Big Data. *KDD '16: Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*,  635–644. <br>
-4. Kadziolka Kinga.
-(2016).
-Analysis of the Crime rate in Poland in Spatial and Temporal Terms. *Central and Eastern European Journal of Management and Economics (CEEJME)*, 1, 81-96. <br>
-5. Saffet Erdogan, Mustafa Yalcin, Mehmet Ali Dereli.
-(2013).
-Exploratory spatial analysis of crimes against property in Turkey. *Crime Law and Social Change*, 59, 63–78. <br>
-6. Xi Chen, William D. Nordhaus.
-(2019).
-VIIRS Nighttime Lights in the Estimation of Cross-Sectional and Time-Series GDP. *Remote Sensing*, 1-11. <br>
-7. Feng-Chi Hsu, Kimberly E. Baugh, Tilottama Ghosh, Mikhail Zhizhin, Christopher D. Elvidge.
-(2015).
-DMSP-OLS Radiance Calibrated Nighttime Lights Time Series with Intercalibration. *Remote Sensing*, 2, 1855-1876.

 ---